keki228/watcher/README.md

 # watcher

-## Application to monitor folder and when new jpg-file appears it will be sended to sftp-server.
+## Application to monitor folder and when new jpg-file appears it will be sent to sftp-server.

 ## Usage: ConsoleApp.exe (directory to watcher)